JeanBaptisteServais/Jojo-detector-/README.md

 <h4>
 Hey my name's JB, I tested to make programs based on image processing.
-Because I think it's really cool and funny ! <br>
+Because I think it's really cool and funny ! <br><br>
 The goal of this project is to learn to detect object without external help (from a human)